-17/.
-(30 points) Answer the following questions about famous members of the Wampanoag tribe of Native Americans.

-1. For 10 points, in what U.S. did settlers first encounter the Wampanoag? of Native Americans.
+- 17. (30 points) Answer the following questions about famous members of the Wampanoag tribe of Native Americans. - 1.
+For 10 points, in what U.S. did settlers first encounter the Wampanoag?

-Answer: Massachusetts -
+Answer: Massachusetts

 2. For 10 points, what chief of the Wampanoag signed the treaty of alliance with the Plymouth colony that held until his death in 1661?